Marlins vs. Astros Player Props Betting Odds

 MLB Props Today: Houston Astros

-- Framber Valdez (9-7) will take the mound for the Astros, his 23rd start of the season.
+- The Astros will hand the ball to Cristian Javier (8-2) for his 23rd start of the season.

-- Valdez has two starts in a row of five innings or more.
+- Javier has started 22 games this season, and he's lasted five or more innings 18 times.
+He averages 5.3 innings per appearance.

-- He has made 22 appearances and finished four of them without allowing an earned run.
+- He has made 22 appearances and finished one of them without allowing an earned run.

 |Opponent